Social Authentication in dApps with Web3Auth: Boosting Conversion

 await web3auth.initModal()

-// Login — shows modal with Google/Twitter/Email
+// Login — modal with Google/Twitter/Email/Apple

 const provider = await web3auth.connect()

-// Standard EIP-1193 provider
+// Then use as a standard EIP-1193 provider

 const ethersProvider = new ethers.BrowserProvider(provider)